 Vitamin C

-Vitamin C is a water-soluble vitamin that can be found in a variety of foods, including citrus fruits, broccoli, and peppers.
-It is an essential micronutrient for humans that protects our immune system and prevents various diseases.
-Vitamin C has been speculated for a potential protective effect against gout by reducing serum uric acid levels (1).
+Vitamin C is a water-soluble vitamin found in a variety of foods, including citrus fruits, broccoli, and peppers.
+It is an essential micronutrient for humans, supporting the immune system and helping prevent various diseases.
+Vitamin C has been studied for its potential protective effect against gout by reducing serum uric acid levels (1).

-Although there have been promising results for Vitamin C intake as a preventative measure against gout, the studies are ongoing and large amounts of Vitamin C can cause diarrhea, bloating, and kidney stones amongst men.
+Although there have been promising results regarding Vitamin C intake as a preventive measure against gout, studies are ongoing.
+High doses of Vitamin C can cause side effects such as diarrhea, bloating, and kidney stones, particularly in men.

 References